danc1234/APCS-Final-Project/WORKLOG.md

 ### 5/30/2024

 Found a .svg to .png converter to make images from the BTD wiki easier to use.
 Added a new parameter to the Monkey constructor specifying which image to use.

+### 5/31/2024

+Restored the health system.
+Updated the constructors so that it uses the layers to determine some of the attributes of the bloon.